 - precise location in space

-- (if painful, demand on awareness can become overwhelming)
+- more tingly, therefore can feel more "real" than a real limb, makes it more salient (if painful, demand on awareness can become overwhelming)

 - phantom becomes even more "real" when an artificial leg or arm is worn